LCalso/HW_15_Tableau/README.md

 * What are the peak hours in which bikes are used during winter months?
 Around 6pm

 * Today, what are the top 10 stations in the city for starting a journey?
 (Based on data, why do you hypothesize these are the top locations?)
+Shown in Top and Bottom 10 stations for starting and ending journey image and storyboard.

 * Today, what are the top 10 stations in the city for ending a journey?
-(Based on data, why?)
+(Based on data, why?)Shown in Top and Bottom 10 stations for starting and ending journey image and storyboard.

 * Today, what are the bottom 10 stations in the city for starting a journey?
 (Based on data, why?)
+Shown in Top and Bottom 10 stations for starting and ending journey image and storyboard.

 * Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)
+Shown in Top and Bottom 10 stations for starting and ending journey image and storyboard.

 * Today, what is the gender breakdown of active participants (Male v.
 Female)?
+The majority of Citi Bike riders were 18-20 year old young males but the number of female riders increases over time as they are showing more interest to bike during the weekends.

 * How effective has gender outreach been in increasing female ridership over the timespan?